coronalabs/corona-docs/markdown/plugin/apple-iap/presentCodeRedemptionSheet.markdown

 	store.presentCodeRedemptionSheet( listener )

+This method applies to subscription offer codes only; it doesn’t apply to promo codes for apps or in-app purchases.

-For more information consult Apple Documentation on [Promo Codes](https://help.apple.com/app-store-connect/#/dev50869de4a) or the [API](https://developer.apple.com/documentation/storekit/skpaymentqueue/3566726-presentcoderedemptionsheet).
+For more information consult [Apple Documentation](https://developer.apple.com/documentation/storekit/skpaymentqueue/3566726-presentcoderedemptionsheet).